f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

   :align: center
   :scale: 70%

 Enter a hostname for the BIG-IP Next instance, and an optional description.
-Then, in the drop down box select **rSeries Standalone**, and then click the **Start Creating** button.
+Then, in the drop-down box select **rSeries Standalone**, and then click the **Start Creating** button.

 .. image:: images/rseries_deploying_a_bigip_next_tenant/start-creating.png
   :align: center